 There has been a continuing rise in ownership of wood stoves, pellet stoves, fireplace inserts and fireplaces.
 Wood burning devices are the most polluting means of home heating.
 This problem is magnified because they are used only about one half of the year - during the winter heating season, which is commonly a time of stagnant air and inversions.
 This atmospheric condition traps wood smoke close to the ground where it is inhaled.
 In addition, burning often takes place in the neighborhoods we live in, where our children, and adults as well, spend two-thirds of their time.
 The Clean Air Washington Act set tougher emission standards for new wood stoves and fireplaces.
 The Act also established an increase in fees assessed on new wood stove or fireplace inserts to \$30.
-This revenue is used for wood stove education and enforcement programs.
+This revenue is used for wood stove rebate programs to encourage the replacement of old, uncertified wood stoves with new low air pollution emitting wood stoves, education and enforcement programs.
 Installation of used, uncertified stoves is banned.
 New buildings in areas that exceed federal standards for particulate matter must have an adequate non-wood heat source.